Friday, August 8, 2008

 Narrow road into the country side takes us to a small but fantastic sculpture museum of Aristide Maillol.

-sculpture museum of Aristide Maillol in Banyuls-sur-Mer
+Sculpture Museum of Aristide Maillol in Banyuls-sur-Mer

 Quiet and definitely no tour buses at the Musee Maillol.